 Cultural Arts Showcase

-Each year, the Arts Council hosts the Cultural Arts Showcase.
-The Showcase provides opportunities for PTA Cultural Arts representatives, Recreation & Parks representatives, and other cultural arts presenters to preview performances by local and national performing artists through an audition-style format.
+The Cultural Arts Showcase provides opportunities for PTA Cultural Arts representatives, Recreation & Parks representatives, and other cultural arts presenters to preview performances by local and national performing artists through an audition-style format.
 Participants can also meet with visual and literary artists about additional workshops and residencies.

 Fabulous 50+ Players